e-CLOSE/Toolbox/Tools/tool-template.md

 ## Brief description

-Here a brief description of the tool should be provided.
+Here a brief description of the tool should be provided + Logo
-+ Logo

 ## Links